Maciej Klich: Family

 Maciej Klich is the son of Antoni Stanislaw and Olga Wiktoria, from the Ozga family.
 He also has a younger sister.

 Klich's father, Antoni Stanislaw Klich, graduated from the Department of Metallurgy at the AGH University of Science and Technology.
 In 1964, Antoni became chief engineer of the unification of mining and steeling of non-ferrous metals in Katowice.
 In his 70's & 80's, Antoni was a general mining director, and was also director over the department of mining & construction in Katowice.
 Antoni would later begin building a self-built house, which the family would eventually move into in 1976.
 From 1980, Antoni would support "Solidarity", but couldn't enroll with a big influence due to ageing.
 In his 90's, Antoni was distinguished for his support of Solidarity.
 Antoni Stanislaw Klich died in 2011.

 Klich's mother, Olga Wiktoria, graduated from the department of pedagogical and teaching studies at the higher school of social sciences in Kraków.
 For health reasons, Olga was never able to have a professional career in her field.

 Maciej Klich is Adam Klich's nephew and Bogdan's cousin.

-Klich is a father to Mattias Jr., Matteus, and Wojtek.
+Klich is a father to Mattias Jr., Matteus, and William.
 Since 1984, Klich has resided in Stockholm.